-Martha E. Mangelsdorf is the Director of Strategic Communications for the MIT Sloan Good Companies, Good Jobs Initiative.
+Martha E. Mangelsdorf is the Director of Strategic Communications for the MIT Institute for Work and Employment Research (IWER) and its Good Companies, Good Jobs Initiative.
 Before joining the Initiative in 2018, Mangelsdorf was the editorial director of MIT Sloan Management Review for more than six years.
 An experienced writer and editor whose work has appeared in publications such as The Wall Street Journal, she has also been a senior writer and senior editor at Inc. magazine as well as executive producer of Inc. magazine on the web.

 Mangelsdorf has for years had a passion for the topic of good work and good jobs.
 For four years, she wrote a monthly series on career change for The Boston Globe, and she is the author of the book Strategies for Successful Career Change: Finding Your Very Best Next Work Life (Random House/Ten Speed Press, 2009).
 She is a graduate of Yale University, with a B.A. in Economics.